 Multiple organizations offer information and support services to people with lymphoma, including:

-Let your doctor know if you’re experiencing stress, anxiety, depression, or other mental health challenges.
-They may refer you to a mental health professional.
-They may also recommend other treatments or support resources.
+If you’re experiencing stress, anxiety, depression, or other mental health challenges, consider speaking with your care team.
+They can refer you to a mental health professional or recommend support resources.

 Your care team can also help you make other lifestyle changes to support your overall health.